Lost in distraction?

 Organised by

-Creative Europe Desk Denmark
+In association with: Creative Europe Desk Denmark and Kulturmøde Mors.

 Funded with support from the Europa-Nævnet.
 Responsibility for the content lies solely with the grant recipient.